 Release of information

-All students requesting copies of documentation from their file must complete a release of information form and submit it by fax, standard mail, or in person at the clinic.
+All students requesting copies of documentation from their file must complete a Release of Information and submit it by fax, standard mail, or in person at the clinic.
 Please note that test results can never be released over the phone nor by email.

 If your file has been archived it may take us longer than normal to provide you this information.
 Please also note that your file is destroyed 8 years after your last visit, and we will no longer be able to release your information after such time.